 When the Irish Invaded Canada: It’s No Blarney

 Just over a year after Robert E. Lee relinquished his sword, a band of Union and Confederate veterans dusted off their guns.
 These former foes, however, had no intention of reigniting the Civil War.
 Instead, they fought side by side to undertake one of the most fantastical missions in military history: to seize the British province of Canada and hold it hostage until the independence of Ireland was secured.
 In this talk, learn the outlandish, little-known story of the self-proclaimed Irish Republican Army that carried out five attacks on Canada—known collectively as the Fenian Raids—between 1866 and 1871.
 With the tacit support of the U.S. government, this motley group—including a one-armed war hero, an English spy infiltrating rebel forces, and a radical who staged his own funeral—managed to seize a piece of America’s northern neighbor, if only for a matter of days.
+Click here to watch a video of one of Christopher’s talks on When the Irish Invaded Canada.

 Discovering the Boston Harbor Islands